 Accommodating the Learning Curve: The goal of almost every sales training program is simple – generate behavior change among the sales force to make them more successful.
 Assuming the concepts being taught are founded on sound logic (which isn’t always the case) there will still be a period of time where reps and managers are working through the process of applying the training concepts they have learned in real selling situations.
 In the worst cases, reps begin to practice bad behaviors they learned in training, reducing their productivity over the long-term.
 In the best cases, reps will often see a short-term drop-off in productivity while they integrate the skills into their day-to-day selling practices before reaping the benefits further down the road.
 Either way, the financial impact of reduced productivity will be reflected in your monthly and quarterly sales reports.

 Opportunity Cost: The soft cost impact for those companies that have dedicated sales enablement or training functions must also consider whether there are more impactful activities that these individuals should be doing.
-Simply, the more time these support resources spend on helping the field prepare for customer conversations vs. managing table arrangements for the next live training, the better the ROI.
+Simply, the more time these support resources spend on helping the field prepare for customer conversations vs. managing table arrangements for the next live training, the better the sales training ROI.

 Reining in Runaway ROI Conversations

-If you have ever tried to lobby for the development and implementation of a sales training program, you know that the conversation will eventually turn to ROI.
+If you have ever tried to lobby for the development and implementation of a sales training program, you know that the conversation will eventually turn to sales training ROI.
 While it’s certainly not impossible, providing justification for the substantial expenses we’ve covered in this piece is a challenge for most sales leaders.
 If you’re tired of “getting creative” in order to convince senior leadership that your program has a positive ROI, you should know that there is a better way.